What is the Proposed Cybersecurity Policy for US Port and Marine Facilities?

 - identifying critical systems based on the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF)

-Our marine cybersecurity experts can help plan a course of action to (1) proactively manage cyber risk to your networks and assets and (2) comply with the latest USCG policy guidance.
+Our maritime cyber security experts can help plan a course of action to (1) proactively manage cyber risk to your networks and assets and (2) comply with the latest USCG policy guidance.
 ABS Group has a unique understanding of marine terminals and their associated facilities to provide guidance on a broad range of threats that can impact operations.
-We apply more than 40 years of experience working with the marine industry and regulators to help contextualize and prioritize cyber threats across the enterprise risk portfolio.
+We apply nearly 50 years of experience working with the marine industry and regulators to help contextualize and prioritize cyber threats across the enterprise risk portfolio.

 - ISO 27001: Information Security Management Standard